PhilipSCA/philanderson-co-uk/james/learning/physics.md

 Moons - Orbit planets, natural satellite
 Artificial satellites - Man made satellites
-Milkyway Galaxy - Collection of billions of stars held by gravity
+Milkyway Galaxy - Collection of billions of stars held by gravity Diode - Current only flows one way.
+Very high resistance in other direction Resistor - Resistance stays constant.
+Current proportional to pd Variable resistor - Resistance can be set by someone.
+LED - Light Emitting Diode, Diode that gives off light Lamp - Lights up when current flows to it.
+Resistance increases as temperature increases Thermistor - Resistance depends on temperature.
+Resistance decreases as temperature increases LDR - Resistance decreases as light intensity increases.
+Used in automatic lights Cell/Battery - Provides p.d and energy for a circuit Current (I) - Rate of flow of electric charge.
+(Amps) Charge (Q) - Current x Time.
+Number of electrons.
+(Coulombs) Potential difference (V) - Energy transferred per unit charge.
+The push on electrons (Volts) Resistance (R) - Ability to slow current.
+P.d / Current.
+(Ohms) Switch - When its closed, current flows through
+Fuse - Resistor that melts if current is too high Voltmeter - Measures p.d across a component
+Ammeter - Measures current through a component
+Series circuit - Current has one route and is the same all way round.
+Potential difference is shared and resistance is added Parallel circuit - Current has multiple paths.
+Current is shared on branches.
+P.d is the same and total resistance is small Energy transferred - Charge x voltage
+UK mains - AC supply is 230V and frequency is 50Hz National grid - System of cables and transformers to get people electricity Time period = 1 / Frequency
+Frequency - Number of times a second AC changes direction.
+(Hz) Frequency formula - Cycle x (Time base x Cycle) Electrical power formula - Current² x Resistance Static electricity - When charges are not free to move.
+Static - Caused by friction.
+Negative electrons passed onto another surface Sparks - From too much static, electron jump to earthed conductor Polythene and Acetate rod - Example with cloth dustor showing static from friction Static charge - Caused from electrons moving to another surface Electric field - Around any electrically charged object.
 ```